SaraIsachari/K2View-Academy/academy/Training_Level_1/99_Broadway/04_broadway_tutorials.md

 A and B, The flow executes two iteration runs on the <strong>StringBuilder</strong> Actor.
 The first iteration runs on **Hello** and the second iteration runs on **Broadway**.
 C. The <strong>StringBuilder</strong> returns the following output: <strong>Hello Broadway</strong>.
-D. The <strong>StringBuilder</strong> Actor returns one output.
-It gets its inputs by a loop and builds the string.
+D. The <strong>StringBuilder</strong> Actor returns one output and gets its inputs from a loop and builds the string.
 The <strong>for each</strong> State is marked <strong>Iterate Close</strong>.
 As a result, the StringBuilder in this Stage closes the loop and only then returns its output.
 E. The next Stage executed after the <strong>Splitting the flow</strong> Stage is the <strong>Dynamic Logic Actors</strong> Stage,